Skip to content Skip to navigation

 CASBS Announces 2023-24 Fellows

-The Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford University is pleased to announce its 2023-24 fellows class, comprised of 37 scholars and practitioners representing 22 U.S. institutions and nine international institutions and programs.
+The Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford University is pleased to announce its 2023-24 fellows class, comprised of 36 scholars and practitioners representing 21 U.S. institutions and eight international institutions and programs.

 Members of the 2023-24 class conduct research in a variety of fields in the social and behavioral sciences and cognate disciplines, including anthropology, architecture, communication, economics, education, history, information science, law, medicine, organization studies, philosophy, political science, psychology, public health, sociology, and urban studies and planning.